-What do dogs, tigers, skunks, and dolphins have in common?
-They all have tails.
-Most tails are round: if you looked at the tail head-on from the tip, you’d see a circle (its “cross-section”).
+Most animal tails are round: if you looked a dog’s tail head-on from the tip, you’d see a circle (its “cross-section”).
 But the seahorse’s tail is square.
-It’s actually a stack of 36 square plates, like the bumps in your spine; each square is made up of 4 L-shaped bones.
-Scientists were so curious about the square tail that they made a plastic model of it to study.
-They figured out that a square tail is actually stronger than a round one, making it better for grabbing onto sea grasses and other things.
-The squares also snap back into place faster, so it takes less energy to move the tail.
+It’s actually a stack of 36 square plates; each square is made up of 4 L-shaped bones.
+Scientists figured out that a square tail is actually stronger and takes less energy to move than a round one.
 Scientists think this could help them build stronger robots, in case those robots ever need to grab some seaweed for dinner.

 Wee ones: How many sides does a square have?